aniketsona23/Navina/a11ypal_backend/README.md

 ## 📱 Mobile App Integration

-The backend is designed to work seamlessly with the React Native mobile app.
+The backend is designed to work seamlessly with the Flutter mobile app (`nayati_flutter`).
 Key integration points:

 1. **Authentication**: Token-based authentication for secure API access
 2. **File Uploads**: Support for image and audio file uploads
 3. **Real-time Data**: Location tracking and emergency alerts
 4. **Offline Support**: Cached data and sync capabilities
 5. **Privacy**: Comprehensive privacy controls and data export

+Model assets: Object detection uses YOLOv5 weights.
+Ensure the file `yolov5nu.pt` (present alongside the backend) is available and that paths referenced in the object detection service are correct.

 ## 🚀 Deployment